 Overview Everything: Create a general overview of what’s going to be done and what still needs to be done.
 Make a timeline of each of the different tasks that are going to be completed and when they need to be completed by to stay on task more effectively.

 Point Out the Important Things: You can create a timeline that only highlights the most important factors.
 This will help you to draw attention to what needs to be done and avoid some of the less important things in the meantime.
 This will help your team to get their tasks completed.

 Relay Important Concepts: If there is any important information this is where you’re going to get it across to your team.
 They’ll be able to see when things need to be done, how they need to be done and who is responsible for them as well.
 All of this information is relayed more clearly through a timeline.

 Assign Tasks: You can assign different tasks to the people who are on your team and responsible for the different things that need to be done.
 You can make sure that each person in your group knows what they’re supposed to be doing and how to get the tasks completed.

-If you’re ready to create a timeline for your next project you want to make sure that you have something you can count on.
+If you’re ready to create a timeline in a gantt chart maker for your next project you want to make sure that you have something you can count on.
 You want something that’s going to help you keep track of all of your tasks and show everything your team needs to know.
 Well, it’s a whole lot easier than you might think if you’re taking the time to customize a look.
 Each of these tips and different styles of charts and timelines is going to help you create something that you and your team can use every time.